abhpathak/Recommendation_engine/README.md

-# Recommendation_engine
+# Recommender
+ This code was used to build a recommender for yelp, whose dataset is publically available.
-This code helps you build Recommendation engine from scratch This code is in python and I have used Graphlab to run recommendation algorithms
+ This code is in python and I have used Graphlab to run recommendation algorithms